 This exclusion of the women as eye-witnesses by the Apostle Paul makes their inclusion by the four Gospel writers even more incredible.
 Unlike Paul, Matthew, Mark, Luke and John were simply telling their story of Jesus’ crucifixion and resurrection.
 They were not building a case against false teachers.
 They were not even concerned so much about whether or not their accounts would be considered legally admissible in court.

 For the Gospel writers, it was more important to communicate the story of Jesus’ resurrection as they had received it.
 They just wanted to let their readers know what happened on that Sunday morning.
 This meant that several first-century women would be right in the middle of the story.

 Food for Thought- Have you ever considered how Christianity has made a difference for groups of people that others might consider inferior?
 How has Christianity made life better for women, children, and other marginalized people groups through history?

-David and Annie are serving the Lord in the United States and Brazil.
+David and Annie are serving the Lord in the United States, India, and Brazil.
 Would you consider joining their team?
 Just click here to get involved.
 Thanks so much!